Kill Theory: Plot

-While Freddy begins to become hysterical over their situation, a bandaged up Carlos makes it to the house.
-Although barely conscious, Carlos is able to tell Jennifer that Brent had left him.
+As Freddy grows increasingly hysterical about their situation, a bandaged Carlos makes it to the house.
+Although barely conscious, Carlos tells Jennifer that Brent had left him.
 Jennifer manages to knock the gun out of Brent's hand and gives it to Michael, no longer trusting Brent.
-The group decide they have to try and leave in the van in order to get Carlos to a hospital despite Brent's protests and expectation that the van will be rigged to explode.
-Alex leaves the house and successfully brings the van to the front door of the house, allowing everyone to get in.
-However, while driving away from the house, road spikes blow all of the tires.
-The unnamed man quickly shoots rigged balloons of gasoline which spill over the van before telling the group that there is no escape and that they need to sacrifice one person in the next 60 seconds or they will all be burned alive.
-Brent pushes the wounded Carlos out of the van where he is shot in the head.
+The group decides they have to try to leave in the van in order to get Carlos to a hospital despite Brent's protests and expectation that the van will be rigged to explode.
+Alex leaves the house and successfully brings the van to the front door, allowing everyone to get in.
+However, while driving away from the house, the road spikes blow all of the tires.
+The unnamed man quickly shoots rigged balloons of gasoline, which spill over the van, before telling the group that there is no escape and that they need to sacrifice one person in the next 60 seconds or they will all be burned alive.
+Brent pushes the wounded Carlos out of the van, where he is shot in the head.

-The group panic; Brent deserts Amber by running into the forest, leaving her to return to the house with Michael, Jennifer and Freddy.
-Alex attempts to escape on her motorbike however is nearly shot when attempting to do so, instead fleeing towards the lake.
-While Brent runs through the forest he is attacked by the killer, only spared due to his promise to kill someone else.
+The group panics; Brent deserts Amber by running into the forest, leaving her to return to the house with Michael, Jennifer, and Freddy.
+Alex attempts to escape on her motorbike, but is nearly shot when attempting to do so, instead fleeing towards the lake.
+While Brent runs through the forest, he is attacked by the killer, but is spared due to his promise to kill someone else.
 Brent then attacks Alex, drowning her in the lake.
-He quickly returns to the house and convinces Freddy to get the gun off of Michael by lying to him saying that they could both escape on the boat.
+He quickly returns to the house and, by lying to him, convinces Freddy to get the gun from Michael, saying they could both escape on the boat.
 Freddy retrieves the gun from Michael but eventually shoots Brent after realizing he was lying about the boat and was going to shoot everyone.
 Freddy then forces Amber to leave the house before attempting to do the same to Michael and Jennifer.
 Michael tries to reason with the hysterical Freddy, but Brent soon stabs Freddy through the head with a fire poker, having survived being shot.
 Michael and Jennifer run into the basement but are then cornered by Brent.
 As Brent prepares to shoot them both, Amber returns and bludgeons him to death with a spade.
-Michael and Jennifer go back upstairs, leaving Amber in shock in the basement.
-Eventually she finds a gun planted by the killer in her bag and reluctantly draws it on Jennifer who has the other gun.
-The two girls get into an argument over Michael, with Amber confessing her love for him.
-Jennifer shoots Amber in the stomach, much to Michaels shock.
+Michael and Jennifer go back upstairs, leaving a shocked Amber in the basement.
+Eventually, she finds a gun planted by the killer in her bag and reluctantly draws it on Jennifer, who has the other gun.
+The two girls argue over Michael, with Amber confessing her love for him.
+Jennifer shoots Amber in the stomach, much to Michael's shock.